cometbeetle/AutoUncertainties/paper/paper.md

 package relies on hand-implemented rules and functions for uncertainty propagation of array and scalar data.
 This is mostly trivial for Python's intrinsic arithmetic and logical operations such as `__add__`, however it becomes problematic for more advanced mathematical operations.
-For instance, calculating the uncertainty propagation due to the cosine function requires the import of separate math libraries
+For instance, calculating the uncertainty propagation due to the cosine function requires the import of separate math libraries, rather than being able to use `NumPy` directly.

 ```python
 # Using uncertainties v3.2.3